abisop/nuttx-docs/en/platforms/avr/at90usb/index.md

 **AVR-Specific Issues**.
 The basic AVR port is solid.
 The biggest issue for using AVR is its tiny SRAM memory and its Harvard architecture.
-Because of the Harvard architecture, constant data that resides to flash is inaccessible using "normal" memory reads and writes (only SRAM data can be accessed "normally").
+Because of the Harvard architecture, constant data that resides to flash is inaccessible using \"normal\" memory reads and writes (only SRAM data can be accessed \"normally\").
 Special AVR instructions are available for accessing data in FLASH, but these have not been integrated into the normal, general purpose OS.

 Most NuttX test applications are console-oriented with lots of strings